 "If I were to guess, Lord Spralt probably paid someone to have him sent him out with a bunch of veterans on a low risk mission just to say he'd done something and bring him back as soon as possible.
 I can't blame him, its rotten luck to get sent to the east on your first go."

 "Rotten luck he came back if you ask me."

 She smacked my arm.
 "Like him or not, he's one of us.
 Play nice.
 Try not to cause a scene at the ceremony later."

 Low and behold, when I arrive for my Kingsguard duties at the Iron Gate, I'm greeted by the Head Guardsman and informed of the awards ceremony that afternoon.
 I would indeed have to be there.
 Joy.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, lucyWrite a Review